-How do we identify and give extra help to children and young people with SEN?
+How do we identify and give extra help to children and young people with SEND?

-The school uses Oxfordshire County Council's guidance 'Identifying and supporting Special Educational Needs in Oxfordshire schools and settings'.
+The school uses Oxfordshire County Council's guidance 'OCC SEND Indicators Tool'.

 The guidance sets out:

-- How we identify if a child or young person has a special educational need. - How we assess children and plan for their special educational needs, and how we adapt our teaching.
+How we identify if a child or young person has a special educational need.

+How we assess children and plan for their special educational needs, and how we adapt our teaching.

-- Ways in which we can adapt our school environment to meet each child's needs. - How we review progress and agree outcomes and involve you and your child in this.
+Ways in which we can adapt our school environment to meet each child's needs.

+How we review progress and agree outcomes and involve you and your child in this.

-If you wish to read Oxfordshire County Council's guidance 'Identifying and supporting Special Educational Needs in Oxfordshire schools and settings' it can be found by following the link below: www.oxfordshire.gov.uk/cms/sites/default/files/folders/documents/childreneducationandfamilies/educationandlearning/specialeducationalneeds/SEND/CompilationFoundationYearsandPrimary.pdf
+If you wish to read Oxfordshire County Council's guidance 'Identifying and supporting Special Educational Needs in Oxfordshire schools and settings' it can be found by following the link below: